 - Hull Pot: an incredible waterfall next to Pen-y-ghent.

-- Force Gill Waterfall: a picturesque waterfall that can be found during the Whernside Walk.
+- Force Gill Waterfall: a picturesque waterfall that can be found near Whernside – the highest of the Yorkshire Three Peaks.

 - Rat Hole Waterfall: see the highest continuous single-drop underground waterfall in the UK at Gaping Gill.

-Other lesser-known but equally impressive waterfalls worth visiting in the Dales include Aysgill Force, Mill Gill Force, Whitfield Gill Force and Gastack Beck Waterfall (guides coming soon).
+Other lesser-known but equally impressive waterfalls worth visiting in the Yorkshire Dales include Aysgill Force, the Askrigg Waterfalls, Buckden Beck Waterfalls, Cow Close Gill Waterfall and Gastack Beck Waterfall.

 FAQs About Cow Close Gill Waterfall